-This was ESL ProLeague’s 10th edition.
+As mentioned on superbettingsites, this was ESL ProLeague’s 10th edition.
 With a total of 48 professional teams distributed over Europe, the Americas, Asia, and Oceania, it is no wonder that the tournament reached over 9 million fans around the globe.

 EPICENTER 2019, the main Russian Counter-Strike: Global Offensive esports tournament, came in second place, well below ProLeague, with 3,6 million live hours watched.
 The tournament took place in Moscow on December 17-22.
 DreamLeague S3 Qualifiers came in third, with 3.5 million live hours watched.
 The numbers show that the new league created by DreamHack, ASUS ROG as well as Roccat, TheGDStudio and Swedish TV channel TV6 is not too far from the Russian competition.